 Some key examples of financial OpEx goals include:

 - Greater Sales.
 Most businesses desire to increase their sales volume in some way.
 However, the organization can only increase sales volume if it can reliably meet the demand.
-From an OpEx perspective, this means finding opportunity to release resident capacity in the business that isn’t being utilized because of waste, inefficiency, or lack of capability.
+From an OpEx perspective, this means finding an opportunity to release resident capacity in the business that isn’t being utilized because of waste, inefficiency, or lack of capability.
 In manufacturing, this phenomenon is sometimes referred to as the “hidden factory” but it plays out in service-based organizations as well.
 Unleashing resident capacity is often the key to sustainable sales growth.

 - Improved Cost Competitiveness.
 The ability to differentiate based on cost is critical to the success of most organizations, but particularly those that operate in mature markets where the customer has many viable alternatives.
 OpEx can play a huge role in driving cost out of the business.